ICR247/external-idec-ez-wheel/.docs/troubleshooting.md

 # Troubleshooting

-If you're having problems setting up your IDED EZ-Wheel Starterkit Robot, you've come to the right page
+If you're having problems setting up your IDED EZ-Wheel Starterkit Robot, you've come to the right page.

 ## Table of Contents